sap-tutorials/Tutorials/tutorials/btp-hyperscaler-extension/btp-hyperscaler-extension.md

 ## Details
 ### You will learn
-  - How to consume Services running on SAP BTP from other environments e.g K8S clusters managed by hyperscalers
+- How to consume SAP BTP services running from other environments
-  - How to make use of SAP BTP API's , Service Manager and Service Operator to consume services from different environment
+- How to use SAP BTP APIs, Service Manager and Service Operator to consume services from other environments

 Deploy an SAP Fiori Application in any a hyperscaler, such as Google Cloud Platform (GCP), Amazon Web Services (AWS), Alibaba Cloud or Azure, and still take advantage of the services provided by SAP Business Technology Platform (SAP BTP).

-In this tutorial, you use the **`fioriapp`** sample application to learn some best practices of setting up your Kubernetes cluster to communicate with SAP BTP so you can learn how to consume BTP services from any hyperscalers.
+In this tutorial, you use the **`fioriapp`** sample application to learn some best practices of setting up your Kubernetes cluster to communicate with SAP BTP so you can learn how to consume SAP BTP services from any hyperscaler.

 ---